 Lorna Jean Marshall Wilson, age 89 years, of Jefferson City, Mo., died August 4, 2019 at Heisinger Bluffs in Jefferson City.

-To send flowers in memory of Lorna Wilson, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Lorna Wilson, please visit our Heartfelt Sympathies Store.

 Mrs. Wilson was born June 19, 1930 in St. Louis, Mo., to Frank O. and Alice Campbell Marshall, both deceased.
 She was married in St. Louis, to Judge McCormick V. Wilson on May 5, 1952.
 Judge Wilson preceded her in death, on November 5, 2006.